Benjamin-Italiaander/My_Notes/Linux/yubikey/EN_yubikey_otp.md

 OATH version:        5.7.4
 Password protection: disabled
 ```
-I recomend you will enable a password protection so if password protection is **disabled**, i would recomend to continue to the next step.
+I recomend you will enable a password protection so if password protection is **disabled**, i would recomend to continue to the next step Enable OATH Password Protection

 ---